 Do you have a strategy for mobile?
-In some ways, this seems like an odd question to be asking in 2019.
+In some ways, this seems like an odd question to be asking.
 Mobile is ubiquitous.
 We are bombarded with stats about people using mobile for pretty much everything; from browsing and shopping to fitness and banking.
 We engage with our mobiles more than perhaps any other device we own.

 The evidence is clear:

 - National smartphone penetration has grown from 52% in 2012 to 87% in 2018

 - 95% of smartphones owners aged 16-75 used their device in the last day